Rough Sketch

 250 x 130 x 20 cm, 2015

 Jan Hevelius crafted many lenses commisioned by other european astronomers for their instruments.
 Although himself, he never used any lenses in his telescope.
 Apart from possessing a physically perfect sight, he claimed that because the man was created in the image and likeness of God, using any "prosthesis" would insult God.
-Faresight was made shortly after 2015 Polish parliamentary election as the impulse of constant longing for secular state of the country.
+Faresight was made shortly after 2015 Polish parliamentary election as the impulse of longing for secular state of Poland.

 (nature vs culture)

-brass bar, laurel twig (same diameter as the rod), inkjet archival print
+brass bar, laurel twig (same diameter as the rod), inkjet archival print various dimensions, 2015

 Moon Rock